sarahchima/personal-website/src/pages/blog/intro-to-linked-lists.md

 ---
-title: "Implementing a Linked List in JavaScript"
+title: "How to implement a Linked List in JavaScript"
 date: "2020-05-27"
 description: "An introduction to Linked Lists and how to implement them in JavaScript"
 featuredImage: https://res.cloudinary.com/dvj2hbywq/image/upload/v1590664431/Screen_Shot_2020-05-28_at_12.13.09_PM_c6tcdn.png